GaneshRavi22/whack_a_pod/README.md

 `whack-a-pod`.
 1. Set `INGRESSNAME` if you need to use something other than the default.
 1. Set `DOCKERREPO` if you need to use something other Google Container Registry.
-1. Open a terminal in `/`.
-1. Run `make config` to create your ingress file.
-1. This should create the following file:
-     1. /apps/ingress/ingress.yaml

->I use this application to show off Google Cloud Platform, so I tend set it up multiple times, once per region or datacenter.
-Therefore, I rename the `INGRESSNAME` and `CLUSTER` a bunch.
-If you only have one cluster, you don't have to fiddle with these.

 ### Build Infrastructure
 1. Open a terminal in `/infrastructure/`.